Hexagon/entsoe-api-client/CONTRIBUTING.md

 Then, commit the changes once you are happy with them.

+### Updating dependencies

+If you're updating dependencies, use `deno task update-deps` to check for the latest versions.
+Then update `deps.ts`, `scripts/deps.ts` and finally update any mapping in `scripts/build_npm.ts`.

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.